yousefkhalil0311/OpenVFD_Variable_Frequency_Drive/README.md

 # Variable_Frequency_Drive (12V DC Motor Controller)

 A compact and modular single-phase motor controller designed for **12 V DC motors**.
-Inspired by the control architecture of traditional industrial VFDs (such as the YKT5), this project adapts those concepts to a simple, safe, low-voltage platform using PWM modulation, real-time protection logic, and a configurable control interface.
+Inspired by the control architecture of traditional industrial VFDs, this project adapts those concepts to a simple, safe, low-voltage platform using PWM modulation, real-time protection logic, and a configurable control interface.

 ---